true-myth/true-myth-csharp/docs/index.md

   HandleErr(exn);
 }
 ```
-This is like the first example but even worse for repetition!
-Also, C♯ can’t help you
+This kind of universal boilerplate works against the Don't Repeat Yourself principle, and C♯ can’t help you here!
-here!
 There's no type signatures to say “This throws an exception!”

-Instead, we can use a `Result` to get us a container type, much like `Maybe`, to let us
+Instead, we can use a `Result` to get us a container type, much like `Maybe`, to let us deal with this scenario.
+A
-deal with this scenario.
-A `Result` is either an Ok wrapping around a value (like Just does)
+`Result` is either an **Ok** wrapping around a value (like **Just** does) or an **Err** wrapping around some type
-or an Err wrapping around some type defining what went wrong (not like Nothing, which has
+defining what went wrong (unlike **Nothing**, which has no contents).
-no contents).
 ```csharp
 Result<Payload, string> GetMeAValue(string url)
 {